-Interpretation of the results is difficult.
+The interpretation of results is difficult.
 The two zone models produced very different results.
 The Random Forest Regressor and XGBoost models were clearly better for the strongly varying courses in the old zone model.
-For the linear course of the new zone model "noCAN" the regression models were better.
-Time series splits also produced strongly varying results, which further complicate the interpretation.
+For the linear course of the new zone model "noCAN" the regression models showed better results.
+Random Forest Regressor and XGBoost do not work for the new model Zone.

+Splitting the time series also produced very different results, making interpretation even more difficult.

+Example for the Old Model Zone and Multiple Linear Regression: